Amalfi Coast Bucket List: 25 Best Things to Do

 The SS163 Amalfitana — the coastal road connecting Sorrento to Salerno — is one of the most scenic drives in the world.
 It clings to the cliffs, tunnels through rock, crosses bridges over ravines, and offers views at every turn that make it almost impossible to keep your eyes on the road.
 If driving isn’t your thing, the SITA bus covers the same route and lets you watch the views without concentrating on narrow bends.
 There’s also the option of a private driver — flexible routing without the stress.

-Price: Bus ~€2–5 per journey / Private driver ~$150–250 for a half day | Best time: Early morning for best light and least traffic
+Price: Bus tickets are low-cost; private drivers vary by route and season | Best time: Early morning for best light and least traffic

 15. Visit the Paper Museum